openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

-The method is not registered.
+Method not registered.
+The method has not registered.

 **Description**